Shicheng-Guo/BIS180L_web/_posts/2018-06-05-Metagenomics.md

 **Helpful Commands (in no particular order):** `cut`, `grep`, `head`, `sort`, `uniq` and good 'ol `|` to chain the commands together.

-If you get stuck, highlight the hidden text underneath this sentence for one potential solution.
+If you get stuck, highlight the hidden text underneath this sentence for one potential solution to identifying the barcodes themselves.
 <font color="white" face="menlo">
 grep ">" RiceSeqs.fna | cut -d " " -f 4 | sort | uniq -c
 </font>

 **Exercise 1:**
 Using information in the RiceMappingFile.txt and RiceSeqs.fna answer the following questions.
 Are the number of sequences for each sample approximately the same or are there any outliers?
 If so, which samples do they belong to?
 Could a different number of sequences per sample affect future analysis?
 Explain your reasoning.

+(Note: you might want to use a `for` loop here.)

 Now that we've poked around in our raw data, let's carry on with analyzing the microbes present in our samples.